PHQ-9

-The 9-question Patient Health Questionnaire (PHQ-9) is a diagnostic tool introduced in 2001 to screen adult patients in a primary care setting for the presence and severity of depression.
-It rates depression based on the self-administered Patient Health Questionnaire (PHQ).
+The nine-item Patient Health Questionnaire (PHQ-9) is a depressive symptom scale and diagnostic tool introduced in 2001 to screen adult patients in primary care settings.
+The instrument assesses for the presence and severity of depressive symptoms and a possible depressive disorder.
+The PHQ-9 is a component of the larger self-administered Patient Health Questionnaire (PHQ), but can be used as a stand-alone instrument.
 The PHQ is part of Pfizer's larger suite of trademarked products, called the Primary Care Evaluation of Mental Disorders (PRIME-MD).
-The PHQ-9 takes less than 3 minutes to complete and simply scores each of the 9 DSM-IV criteria for depression based on the mood module from the original PRIME-MD.
-Primary care providers frequently use the PHQ-9 to screen for depression in patients.
+The PHQ-9 takes less than three minutes to complete.
+It is scored by simply adding up the individual items' scores.
+Each of the nine items reflects a DSM-5 symptom of depression.
+Primary care providers can use the PHQ-9 to screen for possible depression in patients.

 History

-The PHQ-9 is the 9-question depression scale of PHQ.
+The PHQ-9 is the nine-item depression scale found in the 59-item PHQ.
 The PHQ is a self-administered version of the PRIME-MD, a screening tool that assesses 12 mental and emotional health disorders.
-The PHQ is 59-question instrument.
 It has modules on mood (PHQ-9), anxiety, alcohol, eating, and somatoform disorders.
-Dr. Robert L. Spitzer, Dr. Janet B.W.
-Williams, Dr. Kurt Kroenke, and colleagues from Columbia University developed the PHQ in the mid 1990s and the PHQ-9 in 1999 with a grant from Pfizer.
+Robert L. Spitzer, Janet B.W.
+Williams, and Kurt Kroenke developed the PHQ in the mid-1990s and the PHQ-9 in 1999 with a grant from Pfizer.